 After living out of the truck and struggling through the heat along Mexico’s coast (in mid-summer), we were thrilled to be enjoying the modern amenities of city life.

 Getting to watch after and care for Zoe, a little Shih Tzu, was also a real pleasure — the free vacation was just the icing on the cake.

 Andrea and I both love animals, but the travel lifestyle obviously isn’t very conducive to animal ownership — thus one of the best things about house sitting.

 House sitting is a game-changer for travelers and is one thing I wrote about in length in my book Big Travel, Small Budget — how you can travel to far-flung destinations all over the world and reduce your lodging expenses down to zero thanks to the new world of house sitting.

 Beyond the benefits of getting to play with animals and free accommodation, you also are afforded the opportunity to live like a local for that time.

-No bouncing around hotels — you’ve got access to a real bedroom where you can unpack a little and you’ve also got access to a real kitchen where you can cook up some real meals.
+No bouncing around hotels — you’ve got access to an actual bedroom where you can unpack a little and you’ve also got access to a real kitchen where you can cook up some real meals.
 It was great!

 Though we had to balance the urge to explore the incredible restaurants in our neighborhood with being able to cook at the apartment.